-As described in Note 1, the accompanying financial statements referred to above present only the financial position of Mater Brighton Lakes Academy as of June 30, 2021, and the respective changes in financial position for the year then ended, and is not intended to be a complete presentation of Mater Academy Central, Inc. These financial statements do not purport to and do not present fairly the financial position of Mater Academy Central, Inc. as of June 30, 2021 and its changes in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As described in Note 1, the accompanying financial statements referred to above present only the financial position and change in financial position of Mater Brighton Lakes Academy that is attributable to the transactions of the School and is not intended to be a complete presentation of Mater Academy Central, Inc. These financial statements do not purport to, and do not, present fairly the financial position of Mater Academy Central, Inc. as of June 30, 2022 and its changes in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.